tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 void sort_bad(vector<int>& v)
 ```

-This might seem like just a different wording of the specification above, but this one is badly wrong.
-For example, these implementations respect the post-condition of `bad_sort`, but they are not correct sorting algorithms:
+This might sound equivalent to the specification above, but this one is wrong.
+For example, these implementations fit the post-condition of `bad_sort`, but they are not correct sorting algorithms:

 ```cpp
 void sort_bad_a(vector<int>& v)